our hedgehog principle

 The Hedgehog Pervades our Firm

 The Hedgehog is on our logo and on our business cards.
 We have a Hedgehog Committee that is responsible for keeping people at the Firm happy and content in their jobs.
 The Hedgehog Committee is responsible for making the hedgehog part of the daily lives of our colleagues and our clients.
-This includes resonating what the hedgehog is about in times of trouble and difficulty and more down-to-Earth matters such as promulgating special hedgehog events including Hedgehog Bowling, Hedgehog Karaoke, Hedgehog Halloween (for the children of our employees), Hedgehog Ice Cream and Hedgehog Meals during times of adverse overwork.
+This includes resonating what the hedgehog stands for in times of trouble and difficulty as well as more down-to-Earth matters such as organizing special hedgehog events including Hedgehog Bowling, Hedgehog Karaoke, Hedgehog Halloween (for the children of our employees), Hedgehog Ice Cream Parties, and during times of adverse overwork, providing Hedgehog Meals.

 The Duval & Stachenfeld Hedgehog is a reminder to ourselves and to our clients that our firm has been successful because we genuinely care about the parties with whom we interact.